 [Section 4 amended by No. 4 of 2002 s.
 71.]

-5. Deeming of loan and interest under “buy back” contracts
+5. Buy-back contracts regarded as lending money on security of pawned goods

-In the case of a pawnbroker receiving goods under a contract for sale where the seller has a right to buy back the goods, then for the purposes of this Act —
+If a person receives goods under a contract of sale where the seller has a right to buy back the goods, then for the purposes of this Act —

+(a) the person receiving the goods is taken to be lending money on the security of the goods as pawned goods;

-(a) the price at which the goods are to be sold under the contract is to be taken to be the amount lent; and
+(b) the price at which the goods are to be sold under the contract is taken to be the amount lent;

-(b) the difference between the amount lent and the price at which the goods may be bought back is to be taken to be the interest payable.
+(c) the difference between the amount lent and the price at which the goods may be bought back is taken to be the interest payable; and

+(d) the right to buy back the goods is taken to be the right to redeem the goods.

+[Section 5 inserted by No. 46 of 2006 s.
+6.]

 Part 2 — Licensing of pawnbrokers and second-hand dealers

 Division 1 — Requirement for licences